leviathanindustries/noddy/README.md

 # can check the meteor settings is valid json with echo "$METEOR_SETTINGS" | jq .

+# before untarring, need to do something to stop the app if it is already running.
+Look for a main.js pid or if using forever then forever stopall
 tar -xzf noddy.tar.gz
 cd bundle/programs/server
 npm install
 cd ../../
 node main.js
 # or could use forever start main.js
+# or more complex forever start -l forever.log -o out.log -e err.log main.js

 # on the current cluster machine and the starting machine, can remove the tar if desired
 # rm ~/noddy.tar.gz